-identical.
-In this sense, the NSR detection test task likely contains what is intuitively considered "prediction samples", but due to the limited metadata cannot be labelled as such.
+ECG, as ordering them in time is impossible when the patient's age is identical.
+In this sense, the NSR detection test task likely contains what is intuitively considered "prediction samples", but due to the limited metadata can't be labelled as such.

-For the training set, this corresponds to 7865 positive samples, of which only 1677 are NSR samples and 983 are prediction samples, contrasted to the large set of negatives which consists of 271,643 ECGs.
-For the validation set this results in 407 NSR samples and 238 prediction samples in the positive set of 1432 samples and 29,547 negative samples.
+For the training set, this corresponds to 7,865 positive samples, of which only 1,677 are NSR samples and 983 are prediction samples, contrasted to the large set of negatives which consists of 271,643 ECGs.
+For the validation set this results in 407 NSR samples and 238 prediction samples in the positive set of 1,432 samples and 29,547 negative samples.
 The model selected for further use is the one obtained at the epoch where the validation sensitivity is at its highest.
 This choice is based on wanting to train a model that correctly predicts as many of the positive samples given the heavy class imbalance.
-Training is conducted for 2500 epochs using an AdamW optimizer and an alpha-balanced categorical focal cross-entropy loss function to take into account the heavy class imbalance of the training data, typical for ECG analysis tasks (Lin et al., 2020; Loshchilov & Hutter, 2019; Romdhane et al., 2020).
+Training is conducted for 2,500 epochs using an AdamW optimizer and an alpha-balanced categorical focal cross-entropy loss function to take into account the heavy class imbalance of the training data, typical for ECG analysis tasks (Loshchilov and Hutter, 2019; Lin et al., 2020; Romdhane et al., 2020).
 The thresholds used for converting the continuous values to labels are optimised for achieving the highest validation F1 score.

 4.2.2.
-ECGencode model 2: Multi-label ECG classification
+ECGencode Model 2: Multi-Label ECG Classification

 To demonstrate ECGencode's intuitive model configuration, versatility, and ECG-structured latent space, a second ECGencode model targeting multi-label classification is proposed.
-ECGencode model 2, visualised in Fig. 12, has been designed for classifying 71 class labels in a multi-label task and is an extension of the binary model proposed in Section 4.2.1.
+EC-Gencode model 2, visualised in Figure 12, has been designed for classifying 71 class labels in a multi-label task and is an extension of the binary model proposed in Section 4.2.1.
 The configuration of ECGencode has been modified to boast more complex internal and external representations and an LSTM extension has been added following the guidelines discussed in Section 3.4.
 These modifications have been done by reasoning over the ECGencode configuration parameters and generated latent space directly, without optimising the model architecture through computationally expensive methods.
 The proposed LSTM extension demonstrates the possibility of sequential modelling using ECGencode as elaborated in Section 3.4.
 The resulting CNN-LSTM architecture is thus a more complex model compared to the first ECGencode model but one that is capable of achieving performance on par with the PTB-XL benchmark models proposed by Strodthoff et al. (2021), as discussed in Section 4.4.
 The exact configuration of ECGencode model 2 as compared to ECGencode model 1 is given below:

-• Temporal convolution: Kernels of temporal length 16, 64, 256 and 1024.
+- Temporal convolution: Kernels of temporal length 16, 64, 256 and 1,024.
 Striding of eight.
 Each kernel has 4 output channels, totalling 16.
-This is unchanged compared to ECGencode model 1 to maintain a high temporal reduction early on, helping save significant FLOPs later in the model.
+This is unchanged compared to ECGencode model 1 to maintain a high temporal reduction early on, helping save significant FLOPs later in the model. - Spatial convolution: 5 augmented leads, a slight increase from ECGencode model 1's four augmented leads, preserving a higher spatial resolution. - Feature convolution 1: Depthwise kernel of temporal length 16 with 16 pointwise output channels.
+Depth mul-